Aurorum/petals-theme/readme.txt

 = 1.3 - Sep 01 2019 =
 * Fixes an issue for content boxes overflowing when lacking a sidebar
-* Removes content created in the Customizer when beyond page one using Pagination
+* Removes content created in the Customizer when beyond page one using Pagination, whilst fixing it from not appearing
 * Prevents the site title overlapping with the mobile menu icon
 * Resolves an issue with the CTA button linking to a page by default